-- Candidates will be able to use a variety of self-assessment techniques and selfreflection to determine personal strengths and areas to improve. - 2.
-Candidates will be able to develop and implement a project designed to improve the learning environment for public school students. - Candidates will develop and implement a unit of instruction for public school students and report on student performance by preparing a Teacher Work Sample. - 4.
-Candidates will compile an Electronic Portfolio including work samples and artifacts that document mastery of program objectives.
+- 1. The candidate will be able to use a variety of self-assessment techniques and self-reflection to determine personal strengths and areas to improve. - 2.
+The candidate will be able to develop and implement a project designed to improve the learning environment in schools. - 3.
+The candidate will develop and implement a unit of instruction for school students and report on student performance by preparing a Teacher Work Sample. - 4.
+The candidate will compile an electronic portfolio, including work samples and artifacts that document mastery of program objectives.

-- Candidate Professional Development Plans will be used to select the candidates' program specialization courses and be reviewed based on criteria determined by a team of faculty. - 2.
-The Action Research Project designed, implemented, and presented by the candidate will be reviewed by the instructor and peers using a rubric. - 3.
-The Teacher Work Sample will be reviewed by the instructor and peers using selected criteria. - Candidates' Electronic Portfolios will be presented and reviewed in the Capstone Seminar.
+- Professional Development Plans will be used to select the candidate's program specialization courses and be reviewed based on criteria determined by a team of faculty. - 2.
+The Action Research Project designed, implemented, and presented by each candidate will be reviewed by the instructor and peers using a rubric. - The Teacher Work Sample will be reviewed by the instructor and peers using selected criteria. - Candidate's electronic portfolios will be presented and reviewed in the Capstone Seminar.